 Be true to yourselves and build upon your innate strengths.
 Do your homework very well but accept that you do not always get to display your findings and reflections in the short term.
 This is a marathon – not a sprint.
 Do not grab beyond what comes naturally, irrespective of advice to this effect by coaches.
 Competence will be recognised eventually by those who can understand what they see.
 Recognising talent takes talent, so exercise caution in your choice of senior colleagues.
 Lowering your voice is one way to be listened to.
 Maintain a clean agenda – you may not be forgiven if your private agenda is seen to take precedence over the common agenda; law firms and counsel teams depend on collectivism.

 Carita Wallgren-Lindholm is a Helsinki-based international arbitrator.
 After starting her dispute resolution practice in Paris in the early 1980s, she spent 25 years at Roschier before founding her boutique firm in 2008 to focus on arbitral work.
-Carita’s transactional background is in public M&A and board advisory matters, including governance and internal investigations.
-Since 2013, she has served only as an arbitrator, mainly in international arbitration, under institutions and rules including the SCC, ICC, FAI, LCIA, DIA, JCAA, PCA and UNCITRAL.
+Carita’s transactional background is in public M&A and board advisory including governance and internal investigations.
+Since 2013, she has served only as an arbitrator, mainly in international arbitration, under institutions and rules including SCC, ICC, FAI, LCIA, DIA, JCAA, PCA, ICSID and UNCITRAL rules.

-Her working languages are Swedish, Finnish, English and French (some Spanish).
+Her working languages are Swedish, Finnish, English and French (and some Spanish).
 She has published and lectured in the areas of conflict management, arbitration, takeovers, corporate governance, CSR and legal ethics.